craigmichaelmartin/pure-orm/README.md

 **Public Methods**

 - `constructor({ db }})`
-- `one(query: string, params: object)` - executes a query and returns BOs
+- `one(query: string, params: object)` - executes a query and returns a Bo
+- `oneFromMany(query: string, params: object)` - executes a query and returns a Bo
-- `many(query: string, params: object)` - executes a query and returns BOs
+- `many(query: string, params: object)` - executes a query and returns a BoCollection
 - `errorHandler(err)` - helper function if using pg-promise `db` directly
 - `createBo(row)` - helper function if using pg-promise `db` directly
 - `createBoCollection(rows)` - helper function if using pg-promise `db` directly